MayakaApps/Kache/file-kache/module.md

 This module provides simple FileKache implementation in the common sourceset and JavaFileKache implementation in the JVM sourceset.

-It also exposes the API of `file-kache-core` module.
-Check it out for more information.
+It also exposes Okio-based FileKache implementation.